 How does one 85-year-old North Dakota woman cause pasta discourse to go viral?
 By writing about – and highly praising – the Olive Garden, the Italian chain restaurant many Americans love to diss.

 When Marilyn Hagerty, columnist and food critic for the local Grand Forks Herald paper, visited the city’s new Olive Garden restaurant (a place she hadn’t been to since dining at the location in Fargo a few years ago), she apparently enjoyed good service and a very satisfying eating experience.
 “After a lengthy wait for Olive Garden to open in Grand Forks, the lines were long in February,” she wrote.
 “The novelty is slowly wearing off, but the steady following attests the warm welcome.”
-(This also highlights the probability that this city of 50,000 does not have quite the variety of restaurants that larger cities boast; however, the state of North Dakota does count buffalo jerky as a delicacy -- and it has the lowest unemployment rate in the country.)
+(This also highlights the probability that this city of 50,000 does not have quite the variety of restaurants larger cities boast.
+However, the state of North Dakota does count buffalo jerky as a delicacy -- and it has the lowest unemployment rate in the country.)
 And from the pleasant waitress to the crisp salad to the main entrée, Hagerty deemed the midday meal a thumbs-up event.

 [Related: 25 Ways to Cut 100 Calories]